rocketboosters/reviser/README.md

 usage: prune [--start START] [--end END] [--dry-run] [-y]

 optional arguments:
   --start START  Keep versions lower (earlier/before) this one.
+A negative
+                 value can be specified for relative indexing in the same fashion as Python lists.
   --end END      Do not prune versions higher than this value.
+A negative
+                 value can be specified for relative indexing in the same fashion as Python lists.
   --dry-run      Echo pruning operation without actually executing it.
   -y, --yes      Run the prune process without reviewing first.